8 min read..... or a 10 min video....

 The trick here is you need to share all this information with them and get their consent before you can collect any personal information.

 That is pretty easy to do.
 All you need is the correctly worded privacy policy published on your site.
-Then a check box of every form that you use to collect data that they can check to say they are aware and agree to your privacy policy.
+Then a check box on every form that you use to collect data.
+They can then check the box to say they are aware and agree to your privacy policy.
 The privacy policy does all the heavy lifting for you.

 Need a Personalised POPI Compliant Privacy Policy?

-You will want to include wording alongside the check box that explains the ramifications if they do not give you consent to collect their personal information.
+You will want to include in the wording alongside the check box what it means if they do not give you consent to collect their personal information.
 For example, if they won't give you consent to ask and store their T shirt size then you can't send them the T shirt they want to purchase.

 3. Have offsite agreements for customers and service provider partners

 Not everyone your business will deal with will come via your website.
 This means not everyone will have the opportunity to read your privacy policy and provide their consent.
-So have means to share your privacy policy and get consent outside of your website.
+So have other means to share your privacy policy and get consent.
+I suggest a dedicated page and form on your website.
+That way you can send them the link and get their consent.

-You will also need agreements in place with any of your service providers that will need access to your customer's personal information.
-For example, you could be held liable if you share personal information with a courier and then that courier sends marketing information to your customer.
+You will also need agreements in place with any service providers of yours that will need access to your customer's personal information.
+You could be held liable if, for example, you share personal information with a courier and then that courier sends marketing information to your customer.
 These agreements should be inline with your privacy policy.
-Consider companies like Mailchimp and Payfast as well.
-Your email provider, your web host, your payment processor all have access to the personal information in your care.

 4. Have Internal Policies with staff and consultants